-A fully franked final dividend of 8 cents per share was declared and paid during 2021 for the year ended 30 June 2020.
+A fully franked final dividend of 20 cents per share was declared and paid during 2022 for the year ended 30 June 2021.

-A fully franked final dividend of 20 cents has been declared and will be paid in November, 2021 from prior years profits.
+A fully franked final dividend of 21 cents has been proposed, with potential payment in November, 2022 from prior years profits.